op-developer/Identity-Service-Broker-integration-typescript-example/README.md

 - weak (for weak identifiers, for example user account with user-id and password)
 - strong (for official strong authentication)

 In your implementation there won't be such selection for the end users.
-The purpose selection is there to illustrate how it looks like at the code level and in the interface between the SP a$
+The purpose selection is there to illustrate how it looks like at the code level and in the interface between the SP and the ISB when the SP is using such purpose.
+SP needs to use one of these three methods when initiating the identification process with the ISB.

 In all three examples it is also possible to select whether consent is required or not (See the consent-parameter in the flow chapter of the API-document).
-In your implementation there won't$
+In your implementation there won't be such selection for the end users.
+The consent parameter is there to illustrate how it looks like in the code level, in the ISB UI and in the interface between the SP and the ISB when the SP is requesting consent to be requested from the end users during the identification process.
+It is up to the SP to decide during the implementation phase whether to request this consent or not.

 Screenshot for the Service Provider example: